 Medical doctors are within reach in the towns near the hunt area.
 Although malaria has been controlled in recent years, it is recommended that anti-malaria precautions be commended prior to departure.
 Please consult your personal physician.
 Bring all your personal prescription medication with, along with your doctor’s contact details in case of an emergency.
-Tap water is safe to drink throughout most of the country, but if you prefer bottled water, this is readily available.
+Bottled water, this is readily available.
 The African sun can be dangerous, so wear a hat and bring good sun block.

 The South African currency is the Rand.
-Cash and Traveler’s Cheques are widely accepted.
-Most major banks exchange traveler’s cheques or cash, ATM’s (Automatic Teller Machines) are virtually everywhere for credit card use, and there are Bureau de Change at all airports and major centers.
+Cash and Credit Cards are widely accepted.
+Most major banks exchange traveler’s cheques or cash, ATM’s (Automatic Teller Machines) are virtually everywhere for credit card use, and there are Bureau de Change at all airports and major centres.

 Remember that the South African Rand is fairly volatile currency and the exchange rate tends to change on a daily basis.

 JOS also accepts credit cards payable at all safari / hunting areas.

 Please make sure to inform your credit card company that you will be using your credit card in Africa.